A blue and white logo that says digital on it

 It's also content that's rooted in keywords.
 Writing content before doing your keyword research is a case of putting the cart before the horse.
 If you can't answer the question "what do my customers want?" then they're unlikely to linger on your website.
 And answering that question is closely related to knowing which keywords they're searching for.

 So when you come to create your website, you need content that's relevant to your customers' needs and delicately peppered with SEO-friendly keywords.
-Only that way will the new traffic to your site lead to those much sought after conversions.
+Only that way will the new traffic to your site lead to those much-sought-after conversions.

 As with that all-important keyword research, content needs to please humans as well as search engines.